 Elijah, 12th grade (West Hartford, CT): is a rising senior and lives in West Hartford, Connecticut.
 He is a competitive gymnast who loves to travel and is very passionate about the environment.
 He is the head of his school’s student Jewish organization called Chai and is the co-head of the Model United Nations team.
 He is also treasurer of his school’s student foundation.
 While on a service trip to the Dominican Republic in November of 2019, he was able to see the real-life effects of climate change which put things into perspective of how vast this issue is.
 He started to get really involved in climate change/justice in 10th grade when he went with his confirmation class to the L’taken social justice weekend in Washington DC.
 While lobbying his representatives and senators on climate change and learning more about the issue, he felt empowered to continue on with the work that is required to preserve our earth.
 He recently got involved in a local Teen Leadership and Philanthropy Organization through Jewish Teens Connect, where we were able to raise money through fundraisers and donations.
 After raising over $2500, we gave out grants to local organizations fighting issues like homelessness.
 He believes that teens have the power to create impactful change in the world and should get involved in problems that will affect our future.
 Coming from an interfaith and interracial household has shaped his perspective on many issues including climate change, and he is so excited to use that perspective in this work!

-Liana Rothman is Hazon’s National Programs Manager, and the Co-Founder and Manager of the Jewish Youth Climate Movement.
-In addition to work with JYCM, Liana focuses on the Hazon Seal of Sustainability program and JOFEE organizing.
+Liana Rothman is the Co-Founder and Director of the Jewish Youth Climate Movement.
 From Apr.
 2018-Jan.
 2020, Liana was an Adamah Fellow, Teva Educator, and JOFEE Fellow.
 Before that, Liana worked as the community organizer and interfaith educator and counselor for Kids4Peace Jerusalem.
-Liana received her B.A. from Tel Aviv University.
+Liana received her B.A. from Tel Aviv University, and is currently an MPA Candidate at New York University for a degree in nonprofit management and public policy.
 Liana loves to go on hikes, spend long hours on porches with friends, and is committed to building a more just and loving society.

 Contribute to our movement to lead the Jewish community to a more sustainable future – for us and our children.
 Give a one-time gift or set up a sustaining donation as you are able to.
 Make a donation.